carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 - Promote The Carpentries and support Partnership outreach activities.
 - Host subcommunity calls, meetups such as CarpentryConnects, and self-organised workshops.
-- Encourage participation in Instructor Training, Maintainer roles, lesson development, and other community activities.
+- Encourage participation in Instructor Training, Maintainer roles, lesson development, and other Carpentries community activities.
 - Represent and support registered subcommunities within the broader Carpentries network.
 - Facilitate local engagement, collaboration, and community-driven initiatives.